katusk/CMakeNuGetTools/README.md

 * Finish up semantic versioning-related functionality
 * Code several small extensions to existing functionality
 * Create scripts extracting individual packages from Vcpkg as separate NuGet packages
-* Create a meta-build example with a native library project, a managed wrapper project, and a managed app project.
+* Create a meta-build example with a native library project, a managed wrapper project, and a managed app project